-- 3. For drainage system design, rainfall hyetographs for use with hydrograph methods shall be developed for a storm duration not less than the time of concentration of the drainage area or one hour, whichever is greater.
+- b.
+Routed hydrographs at each point of interest on both enclosed and open channel systems using the "storage indication" method. - c.
+Inflow hydrographs to each detention facility. - d.
+Storage volume and elevation in each detention facility. - e.
+Discharge hydrographs from each detention facility. - 3.
+For drainage system design, rainfall hyetographs for use with hydrograph methods shall be developed for a storm duration not less than the time of concentration of the drainage area or one hour, whichever is greater.
 The distribution of precipitation shall be by a generally-accepted method to be determined by the design engineer.
-For the design of detention facilities, the storm duration and distribution shall be as outlined in Section 9.0. - 2.3 Runoff Coefficients: Runoff coefficients relative to development and land use shall be as indicated in Table B. The indicated "C" values are applicable to the Rational Method and the "CN" values applicable to the SCS method.
-The Green-Ampt and Horton infiltration equations are also both acceptable options for use in the HEC-1 or SWMM programs.

-Coefficients shall be based on the more runoff-intensive surface condition of either planned future land use or existing developed land use.
+For the design of detention facilities, the storm duration and distribution shall be as outlined in Section 9.0 and Addendum 1. - 2.3 Runoff Coefficients: Runoff coefficients relative to development and land use shall be as indicated in Table B. The indicated "C" values are applicable to the Rational Method and the "CN" values applicable to the SCS method.
+The Green-Ampt and Horton infiltration equations are also both acceptable options for use in the HEC-1 or SWMM programs. - Coefficients shall be based on the more runoff-intensive surface condition of either planned future land use or existing developed land use.
 Future land use shall be defined by the City's adopted comprehensive land use plan.
 Undeveloped areas not zoned, but for which future land use is defined by the City's land use plan, shall be assigned runoff coefficients for the land use indicated by such plan.
-Undeveloped areas designated as agricultural or those for which no specific future land use is indicated shall be assigned a minimum of 35 percent impervious surface for purposes of the design of storm drainage systems.

-As an alternative to the coefficients and for areas not listed in Table B, a composite runoff coefficient based on the actual percentages of pervious and impervious surfaces shall be used.

-- 2.4 Time of Concentration (T_c): The time of concentration, T_c , shall be calculated as the sum of the overland flow time, the shallow concentrated flow time and the system flow (travel) time. - A. Overland Flow Time: Determined from Figure 1.
-The maximum sheet flow distance for calculations shall not be greater than 300 feet for developed areas and 500 feet for undeveloped areas. - B. Shallow Concentrated Flow Time: Determined from Table C or D. The maximum shallow concentrated flow distance for calculations shall not be greater than 400 feet.
-Shallow concentrated flow includes flow along side and rear lot swales and overland surfaces with no defined channel beginning at the point that the flow length exceeds the applicable maximum overland flow length. - C. System Flow (Travel) Time: Determined from Figure 2.
+Undeveloped areas designated as agricultural or those for which no specific future land use is indicated shall be assigned a minimum of 35 percent impervious surface for purposes of the design of storm drainage systems. - As an alternative to the coefficients and for areas not listed in Table B, a composite runoff coefficient based on the actual percentages of pervious and impervious surfaces shall be used. - 2.4 Time of Concentration (Tc) : The time of concentration, T_c, shall be calculated as the sum of the overland flow time, the shallow concentrated flow time and the system flow (travel) time. - A. Overland Flow Time: Determined from Figure 1.
+The maximum sheet flow distance for calculations shall not be greater than 300 feet for developed areas and 500 feet for undeveloped areas. - B. Shallow Concentrated Flow Time: Determined from Table C or D. The maximum shallow concentrated flow distance for calculations - 11 shall not be greater than 400 feet.
+Shallow concentrated flow includes flow along side and rear lot swales and overland surfaces with no defined channel beginning at the point that the flow length exceeds the applicable maximum overland flow length.

+- C. System Flow (Travel) Time: Determined from Figure 2.
 The "system" includes flow in street gutters; street ditches; enclosed pipe or box storm sewers; and improved or natural open channels.
-System flow time shall not be less than 5.0 minutes regardless of the calculated time.

-To provide for future development when the upstream channel is unimproved, the following table shall be used for calculating system flow time.
+System flow time shall not be less than 5.0 minutes regardless of the calculated time. - To provide for future development when the upstream channel is unimproved, the following table shall be used for calculating system flow time.
 The time shall be calculated as the length of travel in the system divided by the velocity of flow.

-AVERAGE CHANNEL VELOCITY IN
+AVERAGE CHANNEL SLOPE % VELOCITY (FT/SEC)

-SLOPE, PERCENT FT/SEC

 <2 7

 2 TO 5 10

 >5 15